gawashburn/knoll/README.md

 * Detect display configurations with overlapping displays or gaps to warn that the configuration is not stable.
 * Support UUID abbreviations similar to git hash abbreviations.
-* Support configuring the brightness, gamma function, etc. for a display.
+* Support configuring the linear brightness, gamma function, etc. for a display.
 * It seems plausible that knoll could be extended to support Windows, XOrg, Wayland, etc. It is just a matter of finding the appropriate APIs and perhaps making some additional generalizations to the configuration data structures.